Q42/DecorJS/README.md

 DecorJS is a framework, or rather *engine* to provide easy JSON-object to HTML output.

 It works in *scenes*, which are defined as a single JS Object.
+Each scene has a 3D-space where you can place arbitrary HTML elements based on `[x,y,z]` coordinates.
+Then you can use a *camera* to navigate through your scene.

+####Features
+* Minimal footprint, 30KB minified
+* Monolithic engine which only does what it needs to do
+* Camera and 3D scene based thinking, like in OpenGL/WebGL
+* Define your scenes and object using JSON
+* Easily extend available primitives for creating your own elements
+* You still have total styling and event handling power over your scene objects
+* Support for both native browser scrolling and camera-based viewports
+* Works well alongside other frameworks
+* Works in all modern browsers: Chrome, Firefox, Safari, Opera and IE10+, including mobile versions

 ####Performance